offline-agency/laravel-cart/README.md

 ### Cart::remove()

 To remove an item for the cart, you'll again need the rowId.
 This rowId you simply pass to the `remove()` method, and it will remove the item from the cart.
+If the Cart Item contains a coupon it will be removed from the coupons array on cart object.

 ```php
 $rowId = 'da39a3ee5e6b4b0d3255bfef95601890afd80709';